open-lasso-python/lasso-python/docs/dyna/performance_info.md

 folders might contain more information than others.
 This inherently prevents efficient memory reading.
-The python version used here is slower than the original C-based version but one therefore gains better portability accross operating systems.
+The python version used here is slower than the original C-based version but one therefore gains better portability across operating systems.